 World of the Pond

 Students will explore the rich and diverse ecosystem of the pond.
 After examining the physical characteristics of the pond, students will collect aquatic organisms and observe them closely.
 The students can then identify these inhabitants of this exciting miniature world and develop explanations about their interconnectedness.
 Offered May-June and September- October only.

 Grades 9 - 12

 Even though Reinstein Woods is a nature preserve, it has been influenced by the actions of humans.
 This lesson focuses on habitat and wildlife management issues affecting the ecosystems in the woods today.
 Students will also observe examples of ecological forces at work, such as forest and pond succession, invasive species, and decomposition.

 Grades 2 - 12

 Students will discover how wildlife survive the cold challenges of the winter season by taking a guided walk on snowshoes to search for animal homes, tracks, and other signs.
 Large groups may be divided into indoor and outdoor sessions, due to snowshoe availability.
-Snowshoe rental fee is an additional $5.00 per person.
-Offered December - February only.
+Snowshoe rental is included, if there is enough snow.
+Offered December- March only, weather permitting.

 Climate Change Connections

 Students will learn about global climate change by exploring Reinstein Woods' own "green" building.
 Eco-friendly features of the Environmental Education Center are woven into hands-on, inquiry-based activities.
 Students will discover connections between themselves and the environment.
 Using what they learn, students will devise ways to go green in their schools and homes.